mozilla/firefox-translations-training/README.md

 7. Create a data directory (e.g. in the parent dir of the repository or elsewhere in scratch) and create a temp dir in it.
 8. Edit profiles/slurm-puhti/config.yaml and change the first and last bindings in the singularity-args section to point to your data directory, and also enter the data directory path as the root value of the config section.
 9. Edit profiles/slurm-puhti/config.cluster.yaml to change the CSC account to one you have access to.
-10. Load cuda modules: module load gcc/9.4.0 cuda cudnn
+10. Load cuda modules: module load gcc/9.4.0 cuda cudnn (Note: when running mahti, use the following instead: module load cuda cudnn)
 11. Run pipeline: make run PROFILE="slurm-puhti"

 # Testing